Walls

 Dry-stacked boulder retainer wall, Thurland Avenue, Asheville

-In excavating for this wall, we uncovered the neighborhood ash pit—layers of ash from the era when every home relied on wood or coal for heating.
-We dug until solid ground, then used massive boulders, weighing up to a ton, to construct the impressive structure.
-It stands as a powerful testament to the past and a lasting symbol of strength and endurance.
+In excavating for this wall, we uncovered a piece of neighborhood history—layers of ash, dumped by surrounding households, from an era when every home relied on wood or coal for heating.
+We dug until we reached solid ground, then used boulders weighing as much as a ton to construct the wall.

 Dry-laid fieldstone retaining wall, Montford, Asheville

-This retainer wall, like all of our walls, is built on good clay-rich soil and backed with tightly laid heartstone, and gravel behind that.
-No plastic landscape fabric is required behind such a wall; it will stand as long as the centuries-old walls we have studied.
+This retaining wall, like all of our walls, is built on compact clay-rich soil and backed with tightly laid heartstone, with gravel behind that.
+No plastic landscape fabric is required behind such a wall to assist with drainage or to prevent soil from leaking through; it will stand as long as the centuries-old walls we have studied.

 Fieldstone Wall and Bridge Stonework